Excis3/excis3.github.io/_posts/2025-04-02-hacking-in-belgium-is-legal.md

 The Centre for Cybersecurity Belgium (**CCB**) has published an official [framework for vulnerability disclosure](https://ccb.belgium.be/cert/vulnerability-reporting-ccb).
 It enables responsible researchers to investigate vulnerabilities on Belgian systems within legal boundaries.

-> **In Short:** You can legally hack on networks and information systems located in Belgium, but only if you stick to the rules.
+> **In Short:** You can legally hack on networks and information systems **located** in Belgium, but only if you stick to the rules.
+The Part where it needs to be LOCATED in Belgium is key here.
+Not all .be TLD's are located in Belgium for example.
 {: .prompt-info }